sgchatrathi/Real-Estate-Project-analysis/README.md

 ### Methods

-We used Scikit Learn as well as Sci-py to validate that our model
+We used Scikit Learn as well as Sci-py to validate that our model.

 ## Modeling